Runions2/DISH_Survey_Data_Management/README.md

 # R scripts
 ## DISH_cleaning

-This R script processes the survey and intake24 data:
+This R script processes the raw survey and intake24 data:
-- Rename variables
+- Renames variables
-- Remove ineligible participants
-- Checks for NAs and incompletes
+- Removes ineligibles and incompletes
-- Checks for extreme reporting
-- Recode missing food codes
 - Categorises 'other' responses
-- Creates new variables for meal times and meal categories
-- A user characteristic dataset is created including (UserID, HouseholdID, Age, Sex, Ethnicity, SIMD)

-## Data Management Script

-This script creates a recall-level dataset, calculates the daily intakes and mean daily intakes of nutrients.
-Food groups are created based on NDNS food groups and additional reporting food groups are created based on FSS guidelines and discretionary foods are re-categorised based on FSS discretionary food reporting.

-The following are calculated within this script:
-- Daily intakes of nutrients
-- Mean daily intakes of nutrients
+- Creates new variables: age groups (2-4y, 5-10y, 11-15y), recall number, number of recalls, number of items per recall, day of the week recall completed, meal types, main food groups, reporting food groups, device intake24 completed on
-- Categorisation of food groups
+- Re-codes missing food codes
+- Removes diet supplements and breast milk
-- Categorisation of reporting food groups
+- Removes dairy-free items from dairy food groups
-- Re-categorisation of milk-containing items and discretionary foods
+- Converts intake24 nutrient variables to numeric and replaces NAs with 0s
+- Creates new nutrient variables: food energy, food and milk energy, food weight, food and milk weight, percent of calories, salt

+## DISH_intake24

+This R script calculates the mean daily intakes of nutrients and mean participant intakes of nutrients.
+It also cleans or drops energy intakes <400 or >4,000 kcal.

-## SDG and RNI/LRNI Adherence Script: This script creates binary variables for adherence to Scottish Dietary Goals and Adherence to RNI and LRNIs.
+## SDG and RNI/LRNI Adherence Script

+This R script creates binary variables for adherence to Scottish Dietary Goals and Adherence to RNI and LRNIs.
+It also calculates the frequency of vegetables consumed.
-- Binary variables for SDG adherence
-- Binary variables for RNI and LRNI adherence
-- Tables of SDG adherence by age group and SIMD
-- Frequency of Vegetables consumed in DISH survey

 ## DISH Results: This script creates report tables for Mean daily intakes, SDGs, and RNI/LNRI adherence

 # Data Files
+## Raw

+survey_26.08.24.xlsx
+  - Raw survey data

+intake24_26.08.24.xlsx
+  - Raw Intake24 24-hour dietary recall data

-## Data Cleaning
+## Clean
-Initial_survey_05.08.24.xlsx
-  - Participant Survey

-intake24_05.08.24.xlsx
+survey_clean_280824.csv
+- Cleaned survey data

+intake24_clean_280824.csv
-  - Intake24 Diet Data
+- Cleaned Intake24 24-hour dietary recall data

 # Output
-## Data Cleaning Output

-survey_clean_for_management_200824.csv
-- Participant Survey

-intake24_clean_for_management_200824.csv
-- Intake 24 diet data

-user_characteristics.csv
-  - Participant Characteristics from Survey

-## Data Management Output
 intake24_FS_Energy_20_08_24.csv
    - Recall level of average daily energy and free sugars and proportion of energy and free sugars by reporting food group